cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/SCALABILITY_ARCHITECTURE.md

 **Failover:** (2-10 minutes)
 - Front Door automatically routes 100% traffic to Arizona
-- Database read replicas in Arizona promoted to primary (manual approval for SECRET)
+- Database read replicas in Arizona promoted to primary (manual approval for Standard)
 - Application continues with no code changes

 **Recovery:** (10 minutes - 4 hours)